ember-learn/guides-source/guides/release/models/customizing-adapters.md

 between plural and singular forms.
 Irregular or uncountable pluralizations can be specified via `Ember.Inflector.inflector`.

 To do this, create an [Initializer](../../applications/initializers/) file containing your customizations.
 The Ember CLI's `initializer` generator can be used `ember generate initializer custom-inflector-rules` to create the file.
-Update its content as follow:
+Update its content as follows:

 ```javascript {data-filename=app/initializers/custom-inflector-rules.js}
 import Inflector from 'ember-inflector';